yasoob/intermediatePython/one_liners.rst

     # Python 3
     python -m http.server

-**Pretty printing**
+**Pretty Printing**

-You can print a list and dictionary in a beautiful format in Python repl.
+You can print a list and dictionary in a beautiful format in the Python repl.
 Here is the relevant code:

 .. code:: python